shakiraa125/SQL_TASK/README.md

 ---
 **TASK:**
 Create a database for managing a library's book inventory, members, and borrow/return transactions.
-This project helps you learn basic SQL commands and database design.
 Design tables for books, members, and transactions.
 Write SQL queries to insert, update, delete, and retrieve data.\
 **Language Used:**
 - SQL